Multi-Structural Games and Number of Quantifiers: Introduction

 The value $g(3) = 4$ is a curious anomaly.
 If it had turned out that $g(3) = 5$, then the entire induction could be founded on $r = 1$.
 The proof of Theorem~\ref{thm:g} is a careful mathematical journey to restore this induction founded instead at $r = 4$.

-The following theorem for multi-structural games is the analog of Theorem \ref{thm:f} for E-F games, and describes precisely when Duplicator (alternatively, Spoiler) wins $r$-round multi-structural games on two linear orders of different sizes.
+The following theorem for MS games is the analog of Theorem \ref{thm:f} for E-F games, and describes precisely when Duplicator (alternatively, Spoiler) wins $r$-round MS games on two linear orders of different sizes.

-\begin{thm} In an $r$-round multi-structural game played on two linear orders of different sizes Duplicator has a winning strategy if and only if the size of the smaller linear order is at least $g(r)$. \end{thm}
+\begin{thm} In an $r$-round MS game played on two linear orders of different sizes Duplicator has a winning strategy if and only if the size of the smaller linear order is at least $g(r)$. \end{thm}

 It is important to note that neither the \textit{if} nor \textit{only if} portion of this theorem is implied by the definition of $g$.